bikeshaving/crank/website/documents/index.md

   "I believe in you.",
   "You are great.",
   "Get back to work.",
-  "A lifetime of 90 years has about 4,680 weeks.
-Think about that.
-Get back to work.", ];
+  "A lifetime of 90 years is about 4,680 weeks.
+Think about that.", ];

 function RandomInspirationalWords() {